RDCH106/Keyboard2Xinput/README.md

 This project was created to fill a very specific need: using an I-PAC (or keyboard) to play recent Windows games that only accept XInput as input and/or do not allow 2 players on the keyboard.

 Has been successfully tested with Astebreed, BlazBlue: Calamity Trigger, BlazBlue: Chronophantasma Extend, BlazBlue: Continuum Shift Extend, Broforce, Darius Burst Chronicle Saviours, DoDonPachi Resurrection, Mortal Kombat X, PAC-MAN Championship Edition DX+, Raiden IV: OverKill, Street Fighter V, The Bug Butcher, Ultimate Marvel vs. Capcom 3.

 ## Requirements
 The awesome ViGEm Bus Driver (https://github.com/ViGEm/ViGEmBus).
-Follow installation instructions carefully.
+Follow installation instructions carefully (https://docs.vigem.org/#!vigem-bus-driver-installation.md).

-Note: as of 2018/08/17, the installation page (https://docs.vigem.org/#!vigem-bus-driver-installation.md) doesn't show anything.
-In the meantime, follow https://github.com/ViGEm/docs.vigem.org/blob/master/vigem-bus-driver-installation.md

 ## Download & Installation
 Download the latest zip from https://gitlab.com/SchwingSK/Keyboard2Xinput/tags